Acknowledge quickly with a success status

 Monitor delivery status

-Use the Webhook Notifications API to check delivery status and catch any notifications your endpoint may have missed:Test with the Trigger endpoint
+Use the Webhook Notifications API to check delivery status and catch any notifications your endpoint may have missed:delivery_status attribute reports the delivery state (pending, succeeded, or failed).
+Page through recent notifications and review the ones marked failed regularly to identify issues with your endpoint before they cause data gaps.

 Use the Trigger Webhook endpoint to send a one-time sample webhook notification to an HTTPS URL.
 This is useful when you want to validate your signature verification, parsing, queueing, and event routing before subscribing a production webhook.secret, Terminal49 signs the test request with the same X-T49-Webhook-Signature header used by real webhook deliveries.